The Bankrate promise

 The bottom line

-No, this card isn’t a glamorous travel credit card or a profitable cash back credit card.
+No, this card isn’t a glamorous travel credit card or a profitable cash back card.
 But it performs well for the demographic it was designed for: subprime borrowers.
-Although this market segment has been stigmatized in the past, more and more issuers are offering respectable credit products to help people progress towards better credit scores.
+Although this market segment has been stigmatized in the past, more and more issuers are offering respectable credit products to help people progress toward better credit scores.

 The Capital One Platinum is a great example of a card that not only makes it easier for “thin file” applicants to get a credit card, but also helps them on the way to better credit and financial habits overall.